How to get a Coronavirus test?

 How long does it take to get the results of a COVID-19 test?

 It can take up to 3-5 days to get the results for the PCR test (via LabCorp/Quest lab).
 The rapid on the other hand, will come in same day.
+We Do Not Guarantee Tests for travel as the number of tests performed fluctuates.

 You will be contacted with your result only if you are positive.
 You can access your results on the patient portals of the respective labs you have been tested with.
 Be sure to ask which lab to check your results on after testing.
+All Negative rapid test results will be told via text message.

 For Quest Lab Create or login to your account on: https://myquest.questdiagnostics.com/web/home or call 1(866)697-8378